-The legislation that Illinois is considering would use the easy enrollment program to help eligible residents enroll in Medicaid or CHIP.
-If the tax return indicates that the person is eligible for a premium tax credit in the marketplace, the state would inform them of that and would provide information about the next open enrollment period (November 1 to January 15) and general special enrollment periods.
+Instead, Illinois will (at least initially) use the easy enrollment program to help eligible residents enroll in Medicaid or CHIP.
+If the tax return indicates that the person is eligible for a premium tax credit in the marketplace, the state will inform them of that and would provide information about the next open enrollment period (November 1 to January 15) and general special enrollment periods.
 (The bill notes that if Illinois were to create its own state-run exchange, a special enrollment period could be offered in conjunction with the easy enrollment program.)

 Easy enrollment programs can reach consumers who might be unaware of the fact that they or a family member might be eligible for Medicaid, CHIP, or marketplace premium subsidies.
 Anyone who files a state tax return can use an easy enrollment program, and the state then does the work of making a preliminary determination of the person’s eligibility for financial assistance with health coverage.

 Since Medicaid/CHIP enrollment is available year-round, and since state-run exchanges have the flexibility to offer special enrollment periods to people who use the easy enrollment program, uninsured residents may find that they’re able to obtain low-cost or free health coverage soon after filing their tax returns.